Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants

 \subsection{Relevant Literature}

-The aggregated HVAC loads as a virtual storage have become a key player in providing grid services including load balancing \citep[see, e.g.,][]{lu2012evaluation,dong2017adaptive,barooah2019virtual,wang2020operating}. \citet{hao2014aggregate} provide a virtual storage model to characterize aggregate energy flexibility from building loads.
+The aggregated HVAC loads as a virtual storage have become a key player in providing grid demand-responsive services including load balancing \citep[see, e.g.,][]{lu2012evaluation,dong2017adaptive,barooah2019virtual,wang2020operating}. \citet{hao2014aggregate} provide a virtual storage model to characterize aggregate energy flexibility from building loads.
 It is followed by virtual storage model identification and flexibility quantification in \citet{hughes2015virtual} and \citet{stinner2016quantifying}, respectively.
+With the support of home energy management systems (HEMSs), distribution system operators (DSOs) can connect with customers {(e.g., using virtual storage model via aggregated HVAC loads)} to realize system-wide control objectives, e.g., demand response.
 Deterministic optimization models have been proposed to orchestrate the aggregated virtual storage devices \citep[see, e.g.,][]{hao2017optimal,dong2018model}.
-Both robust optimization and stochastic programming techniques have also been introduced to account for modeling disturbance uncertainties \citep[see, e.g.,][]{chen2012real,nguyen2014risk,zhang2019distributionally,kocaman2020stochastic}.
+In addition to the scalability and privacy issues, residential demand response programs also confront the challenges of handling uncertain parameters, e.g., uncertainties of weather and consumer behavior.
+To consider the impacts of forecasting errors, both robust optimization and stochastic programming techniques have been introduced to account for modeling disturbance uncertainties \citep[see, e.g.,][]{chen2012real,nguyen2014risk,zhang2019distributionally,kocaman2020stochastic}.
+For example, \citet{diekerhof2017hierarchical} schedule flexible devices to reduce peak loads and customers bills under weather and occupancy uncertainties.
+They propose a distributed robust optimization framework to hedge against the worst-case scenario. \citet{lu2020economic} apply robust optimization to maintain thermal comfort in heat and electricity integrated energy systems. \citet{nguyen2014coordinated} propose a two-stage stochastic program which uses HVAC loads to smooth out the power fluctuation of a wind farm and/or a solar farm. \citet{alhaider2016benders} further take sizing decisions of PV systems and decisions of battery energy storage systems into account, and formulate a two-stage stochastic integer linear program.